 2. Developer Notification

-The first phase of the public disclosure process, goal is to provide vulnerability details necessary for the developer to begin its internal resolution process.
+The first phase of the public disclosure process, with a goal to provide vulnerability details necessary for the developer to begin their internal resolution process.

 If the developer has not acknowledged receipt within 30 business days of the original notification, Snyk will retransmit the vulnerability details to the original contact and at least one secondary contact, if a secondary contact is publicly available.
 If the developer allows an additional ten business days to elapse following the second notification (40 business days since original notification) without acknowledging the information, vulnerability details will be re-sent not only to the previous two contacts, but also to customers or other stakeholders at Snyk’s discretion.

 If the product developer does not respond to any of the three notification attempts within an additional ten days following the third notification (50 business days since original notification), or if the developer indicates they do not wish to coordinate disclosure, Snyk may elect to issue a public advisory (Step 4).

 Acknowledgement of the notification by the developer should include all of the following items: